-- 3.8 To adopt the Standards, some jurisdictions are required by law to publish them in the official gazette or on the website of the standard-setter (i.e. government ministry, accounting institute, regulator), and to make the Standards publicly available in the official language of the jurisdiction.
-The Foundation will work with the Adopting Entity to facilitate such public access by licensing the Standards with an adoption agreement. - 3.9 A member of the TAC team will work with the Adopting Entity to establish how the Standards can be adopted into law.
-Accordingly, the Foundation has two main licensing models: - (a) open licence-the Foundation retains all rights in the Standards but grants the Adopting Entity all rights necessary to translate (if applicable) and disseminate the Standards for adoption in the jurisdiction. - (b) waiver-in limited cases, the law of the jurisdiction prohibits a third party from holding copyright in the national legislation.
-In such jurisdictions, the Foundation grants the Adopting Entity the rights to translate (if applicable) and disseminate the Standards for adoption in the jurisdiction and waives its right to enforce copyright in the Standards within a jurisdiction in the official language of the jurisdiction. - 3.10 The Foundation enters into an adoption agreement to facilitate dissemination of the Standards for public benefit in the adopting jurisdiction.
-Therefore, the Standards published under an adoption agreement must be made available to users free of charge, with the exception of distribution in print, where the Adopting Entity is allowed to charge a nominal fee to recoup its costs. - 3.11 The Standards published under such adoption agreements may be used for personal or professional use.
-Professional use of the Standards means use in the user's professional capacity, e.g. in connection with the business of providing accounting services for the purpose of application of the Standards. - 3.12 The Adopting Entity and third parties in the jurisdiction are not permitted to use the Standards commercially under the adoption agreement.
-Commercial use rights can be licensed with a separate licence agreement. - 3.13 An adoption agreement licenses only the use of the Requirements2-the mandatory part of the Standards that is adopted into national law. - 3.14 The accompanying documents, for example, the bases for conclusions, implementation guidance, illustrative examples and the Conceptual Framework, are non-mandatory material.
-The Conceptual Framework for Financial Reporting can be licensed under an adoption agreement together with the Standards.
-The non-mandatory material can be licensed under a separate adoption support agreement.
-To find out more about the adoption support agreement for translation and/or reproduction of these materials, please contact the TAC team.
+- 3.9 To adopt the Standards, some jurisdictions are required by law to publish them in the official gazette or on the website of the standard-setter or other jurisdictional authority (that is, government ministry, accounting institute, regulator, stock exchange) and to make the Standards publicly available in the official language of the jurisdiction.
+The Foundation will work with the jurisdictional authority to facilitate such public access by licensing the Standards with an adoption agreement. - 3.10 A member of the TAC team will work with the jurisdictional authority to confirm how the Standards can be adopted into law.
+Accordingly, the Foundation has two main licensing models: - (a) open licence-the Foundation retains all rights in the Standards, but grants the jurisdictional authority all rights necessary to translate (if applicable) and disseminate the Standards for adoption in the jurisdiction. - (b) waiver-in limited cases, the law of the jurisdiction prohibits a third party from holding copyright in the national legislation.
+In such jurisdictions, the Foundation grants the jurisdictional authority the rights to translate (if applicable) and disseminate the Standards for adoption in the jurisdiction and waives its right to enforce copyright in the Standards within a jurisdiction in the official language of the jurisdiction. - 3.11 The Foundation enters into an adoption agreement to facilitate dissemination of the Standards for public benefit in the adopting jurisdiction.
+Therefore, the Standards published under an adoption agreement shall be made available to users free of charge.
+However, if the Standards are distributed in print, the jurisdictional authority is allowed to charge a nominal fee to recoup its costs. - 3.12 The Standards published under such adoption agreements are permitted to be used for personal or professional use.
+Professional use of the Standards means use in the user's professional capacity-for example, in connection with the business of providing accounting or corporate disclosure services for the purpose of application of the Standards. - 3.13 The jurisdictional authority and third parties in the jurisdiction are not permitted to use the Standards commercially under the adoption agreement.
+Commercial use rights can be licensed with a separate licence agreement